PCB Design Guidelines for High-Frequency Circuits in Car Radar & 5G Applications

-One of the latest evolutions in next generation PCB design is being driven by two emerging technologies, 5G networks and advanced driver assistance system (ADAS) enabled cars.
+One of the latest evolutions in next generation of 5G PCB design guidelines is being driven by two emerging technologies, 5G networks and advanced driver assistance system (ADAS) enabled cars.
 Both of these technologies use something long feared by PCB designers, the extremely high-frequency (EHF) band.
 Read on and prepare your boards for a high-frequency future.

 This morning I saw a very strange sight while walking down my street.
 A long, tangled rope of magnetic VHS tape was twisting down the road, carried by the wind.
 It took me back to a simpler time of Blockbusters and rewind machines.
 If you thought those rewind machines were fast, today’s electronic breakthroughs will make your head spin.
 One of the latest evolutions in PCB design is being driven by two emerging technologies, 5G networks and advanced driver assistance system (ADAS) enabled cars.
-Both of these technologies use something long feared by PCB designers, the extremely high-frequency (EHF) band.
+Both of these technologies use something long feared by Printed Board designers, the extremely high-frequency (EHF) band.
 You’d best prepare your boards for a high-frequency future before they go the way of BetaMax and boomboxes.

 Why Are We Using Millimeter Waves?